actuallymentor/blockchains-are-mostly-useless/README.md

 >
 > ~ Liesbeth van den Berg of the [Proof of Attendance Protocol](https://poap.xyz)

+> @ActuallyMentor is one of the brightest and most aligned people in the cryptocurrency space.
+I recommend his book with all of my credibility, because he's just THAT good. ~ [@superphiz of EthStaker on Twitter](https://twitter.com/superphiz/status/1748368730545934686)

+Tweets from readers:

 ## The goal of this book

 > 💡 This is an exerpt from the first chapter of the book